cwchentw/cl-yautils/README.md

 ### Wrappers

 The scripts under [scripts](/scripts/) directory are the wrappers for specific Common Lisp implementations.
-Our wrappers can run in either interacting or batching mode.
+Our wrappers can run in either interactive or batch mode.

 Take `sbclrun` as an instance.
 Run `sbclrun` without argument to start the REPL environment of SBCL: